return42/sphkerneldoc/linux_src_doc/block/genhd_c.rst

 The \ ``name``\  must be unique within the system.

-The return value depends on the \ ``major``\  input parameter.
+The return value depends on the \ ``major``\  input parameter:

  - if a major device number was requested in range [1..255] then the function returns zero on success, or a negative error code
-- if any unused major number was requested with \ ``major``\ =0 parameter then the return value is the allocated major number in range [1..255] or a negative error code otherwise
+ - if any unused major number was requested with \ ``major``\  = 0 parameter then the return value is the allocated major number in range [1..255] or a negative error code otherwise

 .. _`blk_mangle_minor`: